The Virgin and Child (Dudley Madonna) thumbnail 1

 Summary

 The relief is carved using the difficult technique known in Italian as 'rilievo schiacciato' or 'squashed relief'.
 The great Florentine fifteenth-century sculptor Donatello was credited with inventing this technique, and the relief has been associated with a lost work by him.
-However, it is more likely to be the work of a follower, or possibly a later carving in the style of his younger contemporary Desiderio da Settignano.
+However, it is more likely to be the work of his younger contemporary Desiderio da Settignano.

 Bibliographic references